kirscheeh/classificationBenchmark/protocol/protocol.md

 ### Centrifuge
 For the CS Even samples, Centrifuge is able to classify 89.504% and 87.086% for GridION364 and PromethION365, respectively.
 Between 3.5% and 3.9% of the reads could not be assigned to a taxon on species level.
 Since the default database of Centrifuge does not contain fungal genomes, Centrifuge is only able to identify the eight bacterial species.
 Those species are identified with abundances ranging between 6% for *Salmonella enterica* and 18.368% for Bacillus substilis for GridION and between 5.936% for *Salmonella enterica* and 17.724% for *Bacillus subtilis* for PromethION, respectively (see Table 2).
-The classification results therefore do not improve with greater sequencing depth.
+The classification results therefore do not improve with greater sequencing depth. <br>
+Since Centrifuge assigns a read to up to five species, the abundances are calculated slightly different: the number of reads assigned to one entry is divided by the total number of assignments which can be greater than the number of reads.

 |||
 |:--|:--|